 3. - make sure to have matches and firewood

 4. Food - buy emergency food such as as an MRE.
-Here you can buy MRE.
+Here at SOS Survival Products, you can buy MRE.

 We tend to avoid prioritizing water and only make a symbolic effort. :-) We thought we could go buy a couple of boxes of bottled water, put it in a corner and "Yes!
 Finished.
 Don't get me wrong, it's a good start.

 Not only in terms of real resources, but also in the strategic mindset or proper planning for this preparation.
 We must take into account reasonably foreseeable problems.
 Is it reasonably foreseeable that there could be an :-) interruption in our water supply?
 Yes, and it happens every day somewhere in the world.
 It doesn't just mean that the faucet doesn't work.